akikuno/TSUMUGI-dev/README.md

 ### 1. Phenotype

-When you input a phenotype of interest, TSUMUGI searches for a group of genes whose knockout (KO) mice not only exhibit that phenotype, but also share **similar overall phenotype profiles**.
+When you input a phenotype of interest, TSUMUGI searches for a group of genes whose KO mice not only exhibit that phenotype, but also share **similar overall phenotype profiles**.
 Phenotype names are based on the [Mammalian Phenotype Ontology (MPO)](https://www.informatics.jax.org/vocab/mp_ontology).

 You can view the list of phenotypes currently searchable with TSUMUGI here: